bitrise-io/devcenter/_articles/en/code-signing/xamarin-android-code-signing/xamarin-android-code-signing.md

 - code-signing
 - files
-summary: You can specify the code signing configuration for your Xamarin Android project by creating a signed APK in Xamarin Studio.
+summary: You can specify the code signing configuration for your Xamarin Android project by creating a signed APK in Visual Studio.
 redirect_from: []
 menu:
   android-code-signing:
     weight: 8

 ---
-## Configuring code signing in Xamarin Studio
+## Configuring code signing in Visual Studio

-You can specify the code signing configuration for your Xamarin Android project by creating a signed APK in [Xamarin Studio](https://www.visualstudio.com/xamarin/).
+You can specify the code signing configuration for your Xamarin Android project by creating a signed APK in [Visual Studio](https://visualstudio.microsoft.com/).

-1. Log into your `Xamarin Studio`.
+1. Open your `Visual Studio`.
-2. Double click on your Xamarin Android project to open `Project Option`.
+2. Double click on your Xamarin Android project to open `Project Options`.
 3. Select the `Android Package Signing` in `Build group`.
-4. Select your platform in the `Configuration - Platform`.
+4. Select your configuration and platform in the `Configuration - Platform`.
 5. Check the `Sign .APK file using the following keystore details`.
 6. Fill out the signing information.